This morning, I woke up to a world enveloped by a thick white fog.

 I stood behind the porch, still half awake, staring at the dim sky and the hazy rows of the neighbors’ flat.
 For a second, I thought my vision was blurry.
 Feeling a bit cold, I went to the kitchen and made myself a cup of tea; sipping it while sitting on a blanket by the window, watching the fog fading away ever so slowly.

 As layers upon layers of fog melted away, giving way to the sun, I felt as if a certain heaviness had left my mind—parting an invisible curtain and enabling me to see things with a certain clarity.

 I had been feeling a bit ‘foggy’ the whole week.

 I had just completed a 21-day road trip two weeks before.
-Upon arrival, the first thing I wanted to do was just chilling at home for a few days, doing nothing to compensate hours upon hours of being constantly on the road.
+Upon arrival, the first thing I wanted to do was just chilling at home for a few days, doing nothing to compensate for hours upon hours of being constantly on the road.
 But this ‘compensation period’ went longer than the original plan.

 For the next few days in the past week, my heart was heavy.

 Every morning, I needed to really whip myself to sit in front of my working desk—and actually work (and on most days, I started very late).
 After wrapping things up and meeting the deadline, I threw myself on the couch with a gray cloud hovering above my head.
-I, halfheartedly, flipped the pages of some books, played a Podcast I didn’t listen to, and scrolled my social media feed mindlessly.
+I, halfheartedly, flipped the pages of some books, played a Podcast I didn’t listen to and scrolled my social media feed mindlessly.

 Probably it was something like a post-road-trip syndrome.
 Or a mid-thirty crisis.
 Or a PMS.
-But I started questioning about why I am still doing the things I’m doing now, about where all these things are heading towards, about why I have so many options but cannot seem to pick and stick to one.
+But I started questioning why I am still doing the things I’m doing now, about where all these things are heading towards, about why I have so many options but cannot seem to pick and stick to one.

 My future seemed far and foggy, and I couldn’t seem to get this feeling out of the way.